 The Samburu are a semi-nomadic people living in the arid areas between Mount Kenya and Lake Turkana in central northern Kenya.
 They number nearly 240,000 people.
 Traditionally the Samburu are a pastoralist community that depends heavily on cattle, sheep, goats and occasionally camels.
 They are related to the better-known Maasai people.
-Their culture is set up in a way that encourages a strong adherence to its traditions.
+Their culture encourages a strong adherence to its traditions.
 Samburu people are generally friendly and hospitable, however, it is difficult for them to leave their traditions and shift their loyalty to Jesus.

-Most Samburu practise their traditional religion, which focuses on their multi-faceted divinity (Nkai).
+Most Samburu practise a traditional religion which focuses on a multi-faceted divinity (Nkai).
 It is not uncommon for children and young people, especially women, to report visions of Nkai.
 A few children gain a reputation for prophecy throughout their lives.
 Samburu also have ritual diviners, called ‘loibonok’, who divine the causes of individual illnesses and misfortune, and guide warriors.
-Although ritual life focuses especially on cattle, other livestock figure in ceremonies.
+Although ritual life focuses especially on cattle, other kinds of livestock figure in ceremonies.

-Recent years have seen the fast growth of a variety of Christian churches, but the congregations are often small and committed members are few.
+Recent years have seen the fast growth of a variety of Christian churches, but the congregations tend to be small and committed members are few.
 Remote areas have been left behind and remain very traditional and mostly unreached.
-From 2014-16 a Training in Ministry Outreach (TIMO) team were based in Lchakwai, led by Martin & Joy Koch (Germany).
-The TIMO team ended in March 2016, but Martin & Joy Koch are still in Lchakwai, continuing the work the team started.
+From 2014-16 a Training in Ministry Outreach (TIMO) team was based in Lchakwai, led by Martin & Joy Koch (Germany).
+After the TIMO team finished in March 2016, Martin & Joy Koch returned to Lchakwai, to continue the work the team started there.